Division 296: considerations for high-balance superannuation funds

 Practical observations

-Early assessment of potential exposure, together with a considered approach to structural review, is likely to be important in managing outcomes over time.
+Early assessment of potential exposure, together with a considered approach to superannuation structuring and structural review, is likely to be important in managing outcomes over time.

 While the transitional rule provides a window to reduce balances prior to 30 June 2027, the appropriate timing of any action will depend on the specific circumstances.
 For some members — particularly those with materially higher balances — earlier consideration and positioning may allow for more effective implementation.